 The committee believed that instruction should be based on facts.
 That way, students could form their own educated opinions.
 They “should not be taught that the drinking of a glass or two of wine by a grown-up person is very dangerous.”39

-This was diametrically opposed to the view expressed by a prominent WCTU leader.
+This was opposed to the view expressed by a prominent WCTU leader.
 She said “To teach the danger of forming the awful, insidious, inexorable appetite [for alcohol], is the especial province of the teacher”40 Indeed, Mary Hunt who referred to the enormous “harvest of death that might result from the universal teaching that the drinking of one or two glasses of wine is not ‘very dangerous.’”
 She insisted that “such teaching would be nothing less than crime.”41

 Authors of Approved Books

 One author of an approved series of textbooks spoke to the committee.
 “I have studied physiology and I do not wish you to suppose that I have fallen so low as to believe all those things I have put into those books.”43 The author may not have fallen so low as to believe what he wrote.
-However, he did fall low enough to put it into textbooks for impressionable young students.
+But he did fall low enough to put it into textbooks for young students.

 Of the foreign scientists, only one reported being in support of the approved textbooks.
 “Even [August] Forel, perhaps the most energetic and brilliant advocate of total abstinence in Europe, who goes so far as to maintain that alcohol in all doses is a poison, remarks, in speaking of educational methods: I think that in America somewhat unwise methods have been adopted.'”49